mchorse/reads/content/blockbuster-changelog.md

 * Added `/record erase <filename> <count> <from>` which removes `<count>` frames after (and including) `<from>` tick
 * Added `/record process <filename> <property> <from> <to> <math>` which allows processing frame data in player recording using math expressions
 * Added variable editor panel in Snowstorm's morph editor
+* Added a copy of Metamorph's `block` morph to Blockbuster Extra category
 * Changed how local position and local rotation properties work with Snowstorm particle system
 * Fixed BB gun held item preview not working (reported by Terry)
 * Fixed Snowstorm 0 radius/size of any shape mode causing particles to disappear